Tidal properties of neutron stars in scalar-tensor theories of gravity: Numerical results for exemplary case studies

 \section{Numerical results for exemplary case studies}

-\subsubsection{Setup}
+\subsection{Setup}

-To compute NS configurations we consider piecewise polytropic approximations to tabulated EoSs~\cite{Read:2008iy}.
+To compute NS configurations we consider piecewise polytropic approximations to tabulated equations of state~\cite{Read:2008iy}.
 In particular, we choose WFF1, SLy and H4 since they cover a significant range of NS masses and radii and they have also been considered in the literature \cite{Damour:2009vw,Pani:2014jra,Yazadjiev:2018xxk}, which allow us to check and compare results.

 For the scalar coupling function, we choose here the concrete case of